SabrinaMarkon/react-chatkit-chat-app/README.md

-React practice building a chat app with Pusher.com's Chatkit API
+A React chat app using the Pusher Chatkit API